bayan-97/CAPS/README.md

 ## detailes about files

-### events.js
-Global Event Pool
-### caps.js
+### CAPS Application Server
-1. Manages the state of every package (ready for pickup, in transit, delivered, etc)
-2. Logs every event to the console with a timestamp and the event payload `“EVENT {}”`
+1. Creates a pool of connected clients
+Accept inbound TCP connections on a declared port
+On new connections, add the client to the connection pool On incoming data from a client
+2. Read and parse the incoming data/payload
+Verify that the data is legitimate
+Is it a JSON object with both an event and payload properties?
+If the payload is ok, broadcast the raw data back out to each of the other connected clients

-### vendor.js
+### Vendor Application

-1. Declare your store name
+Use .env to set your store name
+Connect to the CAPS server
-2. Every 5 seconds, simulate a new customer order Create a fake order, as an object: storeName, orderId, customerName, address
+Every 5 seconds, simulate a new customer order
-Emit a ‘pickup’ event and attach the fake order as payload
-3.  using the faker library to make up phony information Monitor the system for events …
-Whenever the ‘delivered’ event occurs
+Create an order object with your store name, order id, customer name, address
+HINT: Have some fun by using the faker library to make up phony information Create a message object with the following keys: event - ‘pickup’ payload - the order object you created in the above step Write that message (as a string) to the CAPS server Listen for the data event coming in from the CAPS server When data arrives, parse it (it should be JSON) and look for the event property If the event is called delivered
-Log “thank you” to the console
+Log “thank you for delivering id” to the console Ignore any data that specifies a different event
 ### driver.js

-1. Monitor the system for events …
+1. Connect to the CAPS server
-On the ‘pickup’ event …
+Listen for the data event coming in from the CAPS server
+2. When data arrives, parse it (it should be JSON) and look for the event property and begin processing… If the event is called pickup
+Simulate picking up the package
-2. Wait 1 second
+3. Wait 1 second
-Log “DRIVER: picked up [ORDER_ID]” to the console.
+Log “picking up id” to the console
-Emit an ‘in-transit’ event with the payload you received
+Create a message object with the following keys: event - ‘in-transit’ payload - the payload from the data object you just received 4.Write that message (as a string) to the CAPS server Simulate delivering the package
-3. Wait 3 seconds
+Wait 3 seconds

-Log “delivered” to the console
-Emit a ‘delivered’ event with the same payload
+5. Create a message object with the following keys: event - ‘delivered’ payload - the payload from the data object you just received Write that message (as a string) to the CAPS server

 **refactores our code**